 Women’s sports in Saudi Arabia was very limited when the Eastern Flames soccer team was first founded in 2006.
 But that didn’t stop Kaye Smith — the founder of the club — from following her passion in forming the Eastern Flames team.

-The Saudi Arabian Oil Company today announced its financial results for the first quarter of 2020, demonstrating financial and operational strength despite a challenging macro environment and lower energy demand caused by the COVID-19 pandemic.
+The Saudi Arabian Oil Company (“Aramco” or “the Company”) today announced its results for the second quarter and first half of 2020, highlighting the Company’s financial and operational resilience, and commitment to shareholders despite challenging market conditions caused by the COVID-19 pandemic.